Turkey’s currency nosedives on economic concerns, US dispute

 - Amazon welcomes first graduates of program to turn veterans into technologists

+In modern economies, central banks are meant to be independent of governments to make sure they set policies that are best for the economy, not politicians.
+But since adopting increased powers, Erdogan appears to have greater control over the bank as well.

+Erdogan on Thursday portrayed the currency drop as a “campaign” to harm Turkey and called on the people not to worry.

-He said: “If they have their dollar, we have the people, we have Allah.”
+“If they have their dollar, we have the people, we have Allah,” he said.

+Last week, he called on Turks to convert their foreign currency and gold into Turkish lira to help the currency.

+Treasury and Finance Minister Berat Albayrak — who is Erdogan’s son-in-law — was scheduled later on Friday to outline a “new economic model.”